aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/freeze/unfreeze-rows-or-columns/_index.md

 {{% alert color="primary" %}}

 In this article, we will learn How to UnFreeze Rows, Columns and Panes.
-If worksheets in the Excel files are frozen, sometimes we want to unfreeze it or adjust frozen rows, columns or panes.
+If worksheets in the Excel files are frozen, sometimes we want to unfreeze worksheet or adjust frozen rows, columns or panes.

 {{% /alert %}}